Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 5. Irritation, itching and burning around the anus;

-Running hemorrhoids with inflamed nodes and constant bleeding can negatively affect not only the health of the mother, but also the baby.
+Advanced hemorrhoids with inflamed nodes and constant bleeding can negatively affect not only the health of the mother, but also the baby.

 Hemorrhoids and lactation

-If a woman has discovered hemorrhoids after childbirth, the symptoms of the disease cannot be in doubt, then the first thing to worry about is the preservation of breastfeeding.
-It is impossible to try to solve the problem on your own, since during lactation it is forbidden to take many seemingly effective drugs.
-Nevertheless, safe methods of treatment exist, suitable medicines will help you choose a specialist proctologist.
+If a woman discovers hemorrhoids after childbirth, the symptoms of the disease cannot cause doubt, then the first thing to worry about is maintaining breastfeeding.
+You cannot try to solve the problem yourself, since taking many seemingly effective medications is prohibited during lactation.
+Nevertheless, safe treatment methods exist; a proctologist will help you choose the appropriate medications.

-Safe medicines
+Safe medications

-Alternative treatment
+Traditional treatment

 The most popular folk recipes are as follows: